yongyang0720/JenkinsTasks/README.md

 ## About

 This application is designed to manage the jenkins tasks.
 It provides create, update, delete and retrieve API to handle the tasks.
-Also it provide shell scripts to manager the tasks by tasks.sh
+Also it provide shell scripts to manager the tasks by tasks.sh.

 ## How to use it
-To configure jenkins serve and logs, please modify the conf/App.ini file. the default is locahost
+To configure jenkins serve and logs, please modify the conf/App.ini file. the default is locahost.

 If in Linux system, make sure python is right installed.

 $ ssh joe@206.189.129.179 -p 6621
 $ sudo pip install flask, python-jenkins
-$ cd \path\to\app>
+$ cd /path/to/app
 $ export FLASK_APP=App.py
 $ python -m flask run
  * Running on http://localhost:5000/